 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.

-Prerequisite: MCHN 2403 Pre/Corequisite: ENRD 100 or equivalent External Hrs. = 14 Lecture Hrs. = 1, Lab Hrs. = 0,
+External Hrs. = 14 Prerequisite: MCHN 2403